Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Introduction

-In addition, different quantum use cases require varying levels of fidelity.
-For instance, in quantum computing, the fidelity of remotely entangled network qubits must reach around 96.89\% \cite{main2025distributed}.
-In contrast, the fidelity threshold in quantum key distribution (QKD) depends on the specific protocol (ie., device-independent QKD requires a minimum fidelity of 89.2 \% \cite{zhang2022device}).
+Different quantum applications require distinct fidelity levels.
+For instance, in quantum computing, the fidelity of remotely entangled network qubits around 96.89\% is observed \cite{main2025distributed}, while the fidelity threshold for quantum key distribution (QKD) depends on the protocol (ie., device-independent QKD requires a minimum fidelity of 89.2 \% \cite{zhang2022device}).
 Therefore, it is crucial to develop methods for tuning entanglement fidelity levels with respect to different quantum applications, to achieve the required fidelity while avoiding overheads of providing higher than necessary fidelity.
 In particular, a more user-centric approach using performance metrics should be considered.

-In this paper, a technique to investigate the correlation between hop characteristics and target fidelity using a Deep Neural Network (DNN) is proposed.
-The new method is compared with fixed rounds of purification and first-in, first out (FIFO) methods, demonstrating greater flexibility in tuning fidelity levels to meet varying target fidelity thresholds for quantum applications.
-Additionally, it minimizes latency through its cost function and enables the intelligent utilization of Bell pairs.
-These findings highlight the potential of machine learning approaches in optimizing quantum network performance, paving the way for more adaptive and efficient entanglement management strategies.
+In this paper, a technique for optimizing purification and entanglement request scheduling based on purification-round estimation to achieve a target fidelity is proposed.
+Two main contributions are presented: (1) hop-level purification-round estimators (DNN and Bayesian) tied to target fidelity, and (2) a cost-based scheduler that leverages these estimators to jointly optimize path selection and purification.